john-clark/rust-oxide-umod/README.md

 This plugin displays the rules on connect.

 [Running Man](https://umod.org/plugins/running-man)
-Randomly selects a player, his task is to survive for a certain time.
-The task remaining is to kill him.
-The winner gets a reward.
+Randomly selects a player to survive.
+Remaining players trys to kill him for a reward.

 [Rust Kits](https://umod.org/plugins/rust-kits)
 Item kits, autokits, kit cooldowns, and more